docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     **Examples**

     A complete configuration, with duplicated ports, can be found down below in the "Traefik" section.
+The Postfx and Dovecot configuration is identical for other proxies (like NGINX).

     === "Traefik"